0xPlaygrounds/awesome-rig/discord_rig_bot/documents/Rig_examples.md

+# Rig Examples

+This document provides a collection of examples demonstrating various features and use cases of the Rig library for building LLM-powered applications in Rust.

-1. Building a Simple Agent
+## 1. Building a Simple Agent

 ```rust
 use rig::{completion::Prompt, providers::openai};